From $72K to $118K in 4 Weeks: The Forecast System That Prevented Cash Chaos

 Total fixed: $33K monthly

-Irregular costs were harder.
-One-time purchases, contractor fees, tax payments.
-He listed everything planned for the next 12 weeks.
+Irregular costs were harder to pin down.
+One-time purchases, contractor fees, and tax payments all had to be listed out for the next 12 weeks.

 Week 2: Contractor for project ($3,500)